Bootstrapping Exchangeable Random Graphs: Notation and Methodology

+That being said, these conditions, such as on the maximum amount of sparsity tolerated, may be unrealistic depending on the particular problem of interest.
+Under stronger assumptions on the link function $w$, it is possible to more accurately estimate the graphon $h_n$, with resulting improvements to the downstream bootstrap procedure.
+This motivates our second estimator, which is exactly the restricted least squares histogram estimator set forth in \citet{Klopp-oracle-inequalities-for-graphons}.

-\begin{Definition}[Histogram] Fix an integer $r > 1$ which corresponds to the number of bins in the histogram.
-Then, define the set $\mathcal{Z}_{n,r}$ of functions which assign each of the $n$ nodes to one of $r$ classes, with exactly equal number of nodes in each class\footnote{Obviously this is only possible if $n$ is a multiple of $r$, but handling the general case of nearly-balanced assignments leads to merely-notational complications.} Then we set the {\bf histogram estimate} of $h$ to be the least-squares estimate over functions piecewise-constant the balanced partitions over the unit square.
-That is, for $Q = (Q_{ab}) \in R^{r \times r}$ and $z \in \mathcal{Z}_{n,r}$, we set the
+\begin{Definition}[Histogram] Fix an integer $r > 1$ which corresponds to the number of bins in the histogram, and a number $s \in (0,1]$ which corresponds to the maximum value the histogram estimate can take.
+Define the set $\mathcal{Z}_{n,r}$ to consist of all functions which assign each of the $n$ nodes to one of the $r$ classes.
+Then we set the histogram estimate $\hat{h}_{\mathrm{hist}}$ of $h$ to be the least-squares estimate over functions which are piecewise-constant on partitions over the unit square, and which are bounded above by $s$.
+That is, for $Q = (Q_{ab}) \in R^{r \times r}, \|Q\|_{\infty} \leq s$ and $z \in \mathcal{Z}_{n,r}$, we set